pex-tool/pex/docs/recipes.rst

    just like the original PEX.
 2) Pre-compile all PEX Python code installed in the venv.

-Notably, the PEX venv install is done in using a `multi-stage build <https://docs.docker.com/develop/develop-images/multistage-build/>`_ to ensure only the final venv remains on disk and it uses two layers to ensure changes to application code do not lead to re-builds of lower layers.
+Notably, the PEX venv install is done using a `multi-stage build <https://docs.docker.com/develop/develop-images/multistage-build/>`_ to ensure only the final venv remains on disk and it uses two layers to ensure changes to application code do not lead to re-builds of lower layers.
 This accommodates the common case of modifying and